jordojordo/lawndon-lite/README.md

 # Lawndon Lite

 > Note: Lawndon is a WIP and the construction can be modified entirely to fit your desired needs.

+> *October 2024 Update*: I have rebuilt lawndon with a new chassis, a separate ESC for the mower motor and 4x4 capabilities, wiki will be updated soon...

 Before turning Lawndon into an autonomous mower, the first step is to create a remote controlled mower which can tackle any terrain.
 This can be accomplished by recycling any "outdated" electric mower you can find, I found a suitable [24v Worx mower](https://www.worx.com/24v-cordless-lawn-mower-wg782.html) which someone was throwing out.
 Eventually, I would like to construct a complete build for Lawndon that is reproducable by anyone with a 3d printer.